10 Best Things to Do in Serifos, Greece (2026 Guide & Local Tips)

 3. Psili Ammos Beach

 8 km east of Chora and passing the dam bridge, you will get to the most popular beach on Serifos.
-It is a gorgeous beach with golden sand, warm waters, and many trees to use for their shade.
+It is a gorgeous beach with golden sand, warm waters, and many trees to use for shade.

-Your kids will love the shallow, turquoise waters and when you get hungry you can visit any of the nearby taverns.
+Your kids will love the shallow, turquoise waters and when you get hungry, you can visit any of the nearby taverns.
 In the full season, parking your car may prove to be slightly challenging.

 Tip: If parking is impossible, go to the nearby beautiful beach of Agios Ioannis!